 The reality of modern life – and our reliance on electricity – means we all have a role to play in reducing emissions.
 From the daily commute, to long-distance business travel, to run-of-the-mill doctor appointments – small decisions add up to big impacts.

-5G can help address this problem by enhancing the ability of many workers across the US to adopt or continue with remote work – thereby reducing unnecessary travel.
+5G is helping address this problem by enhancing the ability of many workers across the US to adopt or continue with remote work—thereby reducing unnecessary travel.

 up next